AlessandroYorba/Alduin/README.md

 [Additional Screenshots](https://github.com/AlessandroYorba/Alduin/issues/5)

 The screenshots of Alduin were made and tested using a default Vi IMproved 7.3 in [iTerm 2.1.4](https://www.iterm2.com) and the Vi IMproved 7.4 in the GUI MacVim app.
 Extended syntax for JavaScript provided by Jose Elera Campana's Plug-in [vim-javascript-syntax](https://github.com/jelera/vim-javascript-syntax).
 Enjoy!!

+### Related ###
+I'd love to hear from you guys if you have any feedback, suggestions or issues that you encounter.
+Just open an Issue ticket for any bugs or suggestions; and if you like alduin you might want to check out my other Vim theme [sierra](https://github.com/AlessandroYorba/Sierra)